blackSwanCS/black_swan_pkg/README.md

 * 1 `ingestion`: This module contains the `Ingestion` class which takes case of the ingestion process of the competition. i.e. loading data into the model, initialization of the model, prediction etc.
 * 2 `datasets` This module contains the `Data` class which has the train and test data in required formats, It loads the data according to the file format. it also contains function to make pseudo experiments.
-* 3 `systematics` This module has functions to add systematics to the data with based in Neusance parameter like
+* 3 `systematics` This module has functions to add systematics to the data with based in Nuisance parameter like
     * Tau Hadron Energy scale
     * Jet Energy Scale
     * Soft MET